gbreeze/typeorm-test/README.md

  1. install dependencies with 'npm install'
  2. build the app with 'tsc'
  3. run the app with 'node ./dist/index'
+ 4. run the app a second time with 'node ./dist/index'

  The first time, everything is fine.
 If you execute the app a second time, you will get an error